Criterion of embarrassment: Limitations

 The criterion of embarrassment has its limitations and is almost always used in concert with the other criteria.
 One limitation to the criterion of embarrassment is that clear-cut cases of such embarrassment are few.
-Clearly, context is important, as what might be considered as embarrassing in one era and social context may not have been so in another.
+Context is important, as what might be considered as embarrassing in one era and social context may not have been so in another.
 Embarrassing details may be included as an alternative to an even more embarrassing account of the same event.
 As a hypothetical example, Peter's denial of Jesus could have been a substitution for an even greater misdeed of Peter.

 An example of the second point is found in the stories of the Infancy Gospels.
 In one account from the Infancy Gospel of Thomas, a very young Jesus is said to have used his supernatural powers first to strike dead, and then revive, a playmate who had accidentally bumped into him.
 If this tradition had been accepted as worthy of inclusion at some key juncture in the formation of the Christian Bible (and hence integrated in one way or another among the canonical Gospels), arguably many modern Christians would find it quite embarrassing—especially strict believers in biblical inerrancy.
 But as is suggested by the existence of this early non-canonical pericope, it must not have been embarrassing to some early Christians, if such were indeed its authors.

 A further limitation is the possibility that what could be classed as embarrassing could also be an intentionally created account designed to provoke a reaction.
 For instance, Saint Peter's denial of Jesus could have been written as an example of the consequences of denial. : "Whoever acknowledges me before men, I will also acknowledge him before my Father in heaven.
 But whoever disowns me before men, I will disown him before my Father in heaven."